arust30/OpenTDFNotes/README.md

 ## Features
 _Functions intended to include, and those that are primarily pursued during development_
  - Simple CLI interface
- - Local-first
+ - Basic encrypted file sharing
- - Creating, editing, deleting notes
+ - Creating, deleting, listing, and sharing encrypted notes
- - Encryption/Decryption using OpenTDF
+ - Encryption/decryption using OpenTDF

 ## Anti-Features
 _Functions purposefully omitted, or to be implemented at a further stage of development_
  - Syncing/Version Control of shared files, viewable history
- - More robust search feature
- - Browser Integration (host a little GUI locally)
- - Flags (tagging notes/files by category, etc)
+ - Editing notes (TODO)
+ - Non-plaintext formats

 ### Requirements:
  - [Go](https://github.com/golang/go)